 Standard reference materials for forensic science practices

 In these research projects we put our fundamental knowledge to practice and create (commercial) materials for the industry.
-To date, our research group has created whole mammalian blood analogues that mimic forensically relevant physico-chemical properites of blood.
-Some materials are tailoured to mimic the physical pattern formation mechanics of blood, others will react with common detection reagents.
-We are currently working on developing similar materials, but new materials that are biocompatible and created with green chemistry considerations.
-If you are an end-user of such projects or have projects in mind, please feel free to contact me!
+To date, our research group has created whole mammalian blood analogues that mimic forensically relevant physico-chemical properties of blood.
+Some materials are tailored to mimic the physical pattern formation mechanics of blood, others will react with common detection reagents.
+We are currently working on developing DNA bound materials, and ones that are biocompatible and created with green chemistry considerations.
+If you are an end-user of such projects or have projects in mind, please feel free to contact Theresa!